List of football clubs in Slovakia: Slovak Second football league

 Slovak Second football league, the second league of Slovakia's football pyramid, also known as MONACObet LIGA for sponsorships reasons, is a national professional competition, which is contested by 16 clubs.
-At the end of the season, the top-finishing team is automatically promoted to the Fortuna Liga, the second-placed team plays against the eleventh-placed team of the Fortuna liga in two-legged play-offs (home and away).
+At the end of the season, the top-finishing team is automatically promoted to the First Division, the second-placed team plays against the eleventh-placed team of the first league in two-legged play-offs (home and away).

 In summer 2020, MFK Ružomberok reserves team vacated the competition and have not been replaced.
 In the 2020–21 season, the league comprises 16 football teams.
 Over the course of a season, which runs typically from August to the following May, each team plays twice against the others, once at 'home' and once 'away', resulting in each team competing in 32 games in total.

-The list of participants in the 2024-25 season:
+The list of participants in the 2025-26 season: